Janet Drummond - Registered Member BACP

 My professional qualification is in Humanistic Counselling, awarded by the University of Greenwich.
 My post-qualification training has focused on attachment, bereavement, working with young people and infant loss.

 My experience is in working with people of all ages, from 11 years and over, providing counselling support through times of emotional distress caused by issues such as loss, bereavement, anxiety, depression, difficulty with relationships, family breakdown, self esteem and confidence, employment/ schooling, anger, suicidal ideation, self harm and more.

-In addition to my private practice, I work as a Youth Counsellor for Mind and an Adult Bereavement Counsellor for Cruse.
-I have previously worked for various agencies, and have experience of working with clients from self/parent referrals, Schools and Colleges, Children's Services, GPs and CAMHS.
+In addition to my private practice, I work as a School Counsellor and as an Adult Bereavement Counsellor for Cruse.
+I have previously worked for various agencies and charities, including Mind, and have experience of working with clients from self/parent referrals, Schools and Colleges, Children's Services, GPs and CAMHS.

 Areas of counselling I deal with

 - Anger management

 - Career counselling